openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/intro.md

 - Accuracy checker uses API 2.0 for model accuracy measurement by default.
 It also supports switching to the old API by using the `--use_new_api False` command-line parameter.
 Both launchers accept OpenVINO IR v10 and v11, but in some cases configuration files should be updated.
 For more details, see the [Accuracy Checker documentation](https://github.com/openvinotoolkit/open_model_zoo/blob/master/tools/accuracy_checker/openvino/tools/accuracy_checker/launcher/openvino_launcher_readme.md).
 - [Compile tool](../../../tools/compile_tool/README.md) compiles the model to be used in API 2.0 by default.
 To use the resulting compiled blob under the Inference Engine API, the additional `ov_api_1_0` option should be passed.

-However, Post-Training Optimization Tool and Deep Learning Workbench of OpenVINO 2022.1 do not support OpenVINO IR v10.
+However, Post-Training Optimization Tool of OpenVINO 2022.1 does not support OpenVINO IR v10.
 They require the latest version of Model Optimizer to generate OpenVINO IR v11 files.

 > **NOTE**: To quantize your OpenVINO IR v10 models to run with OpenVINO 2022.1, download and use Post-Training Optimization Tool of OpenVINO 2021.4.